 So here’s an annoying situation I recently came across.
-I had this sidebar with tons of different text widgets that had different ads in them, but I didn’t want the title to be shown… so naturally I just left the widget title blank.
+While I was building a new website, I had this sidebar with tons of different text widgets that had different ads in them, but I didn’t want the title to be shown… so naturally I just left the widget title blank.
 This approach works well with 1 or 2 widgets, but not with 4+ of them, you just lose track of which one is which and you need to keep switching between the front- and back-end to see what the order is, it basically looks like this…

 Pretty useless right, ideally you want to be able to use the title to navigate your way around all your no-title widgets.
 Luckily, one developer did just this, he created a plugin that can hide your widget titles on the front-end, but still use them on the back-end for organising purposes.